Top-World-Dev/National-Digital/README.md

 2. Run the project and specify which site variables you wish to load:

-`npm run develop --site=_SITENAME_`
+`npm run develop --site=SITENAME`

-### Working with the repository
+### Working with this repository

 New features should be developed on their own branch.

+Once features and tested and ready to be merged, please create a PR to the `staging` branch.

-Before creating a PR, please make sure your feature branch is not behind the `master` branch.
+Before creating a PR, please make sure that your feature branch is not behind the `master` branch.

-Please then create a PR into the `staging` branch.
+The `staging` branch will be routinely merged into `master` once all features have been tested and approved.

 ### Methodologies and styles